 child.
 The initial pane shown when the Desk tool opens is called the

 - Custom component

-A document list is given a GROQ-filter, and then builds an optimized query based on the filter and the ordering selected for the pane.
-It then implements an "infinite scrolling" pattern that lazy-loads the properties needed to display the documents visible on the screen.
+A document list is given a GROQ-filter and then builds an optimized query based on the filter and the pane ordering.
+It then implements an "infinite scrolling" pattern that lazy-loads the properties needed to display the screen's documents.